The following introduction by retired Archbishop Frane Franić, the great supporter of Medjugorje, was first published in 1993

 “Before God I declare that Mme Vassula has not deserved condemnation for her books but praise, because of the integrity of the faith contained in her books, especially as to the complete primacy of the Roman Pontiff, about the Blessed Virgin Mary, the real presence of Christ in the Eucharist, the sacred Hearts of Christ and of the Immaculate Blessed Virgin Mary; I have not been able to find any false doctrine in what are now seven volumes of the series entitled True Life in God, which I have read carefully.
 I am embarrassed to read that such a worthy person has been condemned by the Holy See, and that without being given an opportunity to defend herself.
 For this reason I humbly beg the Holy See, if the condemnation in question is authentic, that it be withdrawn, or be declared inauthentic as soon as possible so that the confusion arising among the faithful be averted”

 Since the writing of this letter, Cardinal Ratzinger has made it clear that Vassula has not been condemned in any way.
-For more information, please see Congregation for the Doctrine of the Faith and Cardinal Ratzinger in the Background Information section.
+For more information, please see Dialogue with the CDF in the Background Information section.